openbmc/openbmc/poky/documentation/dev-manual/start.rst

 #.  *Set up the Application Development Machines:* As mentioned earlier,
     application developers are creating applications on top of existing software stacks.
-Following are some best practices for setting up machines used for application development:
+Here are some best practices for setting up machines used for application development:

     -  Use a pre-built toolchain that contains the software stack